you are being redirected

 slovenia

 As with any contractual arrangement under Slovenian law, a leaver could claim the presence of a (significant) mismatch between the fair value of the shares and the consideration payable in case of a leaver event (laesio enormis).
-This concept is rarely allowed by the courts, however, and the risk would mainly seem to be present in a unicorn-type scenario.
+This concept is rarely allowed by the courts, however, and the risk is mainly present in a unicorn-type scenario.

 4 Venture Capital Transactions